Mufalta/Rakamin-KF-Analytics/README.md

 🌍 Which provinces have the highest total transactions?

-💰 What are the top 10 branches with the highest net sales?
+💰 Which top branches with the highest net sales?

-⭐ Which top 5 branches have the highest ratings but lowest transaction volumes?
+⭐ Which top branches have the highest ratings but lowest transaction volumes?

 🗺️ How does Kimia Farma’s total profit distribution look across Indonesia’s provinces?